Golden Football Magazine

 Quarter 1

-The Dallas staff thought they could take advantage of the Steelers' weak link - their special teams.
+The Dallas staff thought they could take advantage of the Steelers' weak link—their special teams.
 So the "tricky" Cowboys lived up to their billing on the first play, which had been concocted by special teams coach Mike Ditka.
 Roy Gerela kicked off to Preston Pearson.
-The former Steeler took the ball at the 3 and started to run upfield.
+The former Steeler took the ball at the three and started to run upfield.
 At the 10, he handed to Hollywood Henderson, who had sprinted back from the 30.
-The speedy LB raced across the field and up the left side untouched until Gerela knocked him out of bounds on the Pitt 44.
+The speedy linebacker raced across the field and up the left side untouched until Gerela knocked him out of bounds on the Pitt 44.
 Gerela suffered a broken rib making the tackle, and the constant pain hampered his kicking all afternoon.

 Landry: We were thinking the Steelers might be really pumped up and going after their former teammate (Preston Pearson).